FOR IMMEDIATE RELEASE

 The Harvey Leavitt, III scholarship program is open to first-time exam candidates eligible to sit for the NBE within one year of application.
 To enter, exam candidates are asked to submit a brief essay.
 The 2023 topic reflects on the use of the NBE as part of the licensure process to ensure competency within the profession.
 Applicants were asked to explain why professional standards are important to public protection.

-We are pleased to announce the following winners of the Spring 2023 Harvey Leavitt, III NBE Scholarship and share their responses.
+We are pleased to announce the following selections for the Fall 2023 Harvey Leavitt, III NBE Scholarship and share their responses.

 Harvey Hamilton Leavitt, III volunteered on The Conference’s National Board Examination Committee for twenty-two years.
 He was a dedicated funeral director and embalmer from Wadesboro, North Carolina where he owned and operated Leavitt Funeral Home, established in 1914, as a third-generation funeral practitioner.
 Harvey defined professionalism, was an eternal optimist and his volunteer spirit was catching.
 He will be remembered for his honesty, integrity and generosity of time and talent.
 In 2023 the board of directors officially named the National Board Examination Scholarship program in his memory.